Profiscience/knockout-contrib/packages/router/docs/typescript.md

 **NOTE:** It's an interface prefixed with `I`, *not* the normal `Context` class.
 This is because TypeScript does not support declaration merging on classes.

-You may also take advantage of some types that are exported, namely `RouteConfig`, `RouteMap`, `Middleware`, and `Plugin`.
+You may also take advantage of some types that are exported, namely `RouteConfig`, `RouteMap`, `Middleware`, and `RoutePlugin`.
 You can use these to specify types where the compiler cannot otherwise infer them.
 For example...

 ```typescript
 import { Plugin } from '@profiscience/knockout-contrib-router'